WHY WE WALK

 ‘Terry is now completely gone and I am just about a year in remission.
 I have to go for scans every three months, but I’m not apprehensive as I know Terry has gone and I am grabbing life with both hands.’

-Nicola will be took on the trek with her mum Sue walking alongside her.
+Nicola took on the trek with her mum Sue walking alongside her.

 She said: ‘I want as many people to know about brain tumours as possible.
 There is not enough information known, it is not just another cancer, it is incredibly traumatic.
 I want to raise funds for brainstrust so they can help other people facing a diagnosis of a brain tumour.